 CHAPTER TWO: It Happened In October

-Today the sun is shining and the air is getting crispy-chilly as October moves into full bloom.
-October is my favorite time of year, not just because colored leaves look like fire in the trees, but because it signals the holidays: October Fest at the Radegast Hall & Biergarten on N. 3rd (I do NOT do Halloween), Thanksgiving (this year Grandma’s smoking the turkey!), and my December twenty-fifth birthday - also known as Christmas to most of the world.
+It’s that time of year when the sun is still shining but the air is getting crispy-chilly as October moves into full bloom.
+October is my favorite time of year, not just because the red-gold colored leaves look like fire in the trees, but because it signals the holidays: October Fest at the Radegast Hall & Biergarten on N. 3rd (I do NOT do typical Halloween), Thanksgiving (this year Grandma’s smoking the turkey!), and my December twenty-fifth birthday - also known as Christmas to most of the world.

-I pull my Prius into a parking space that doesn’t have my name on it but is mine, none the less.
-Grandma went into deep hockey, even borrowed money from her ex, to get me a car with some added accommodations that makes driving simpler for me.
+Traffic was gruesome, as usual.
+There’s never a dull moment on the East Parkway.
+I pulled my Prius into a parking space that doesn’t have my name on it but is mine, none the less.
+Grandma went into deep hockey, even borrowed money from her ex, to get me a car with some added accommodations that make driving simpler for me.
 I love this car and yes, the color is midnight blue.
 I especially like that I can drive back and forth to work without taking Grandma away from the stuff she’s doing – which today is canning seasoned ground beef and what she calls “meals in a jar.”
-Yumm.
+Yummy.

-I wait until corvette guy is far enough away from my Prius to open my door, turn my chair facing out, and wait for my little auto-ramp to slide out.
+I waited until corvette guy got far enough away from my Prius to open my door, turn my chair facing to the outside, and watched my little auto-ramp slide out.
 Easy-peasy.
 Since I’m always a good fifteen minutes early to work, I’m only a couple minutes late because of pissed-off dude.
-The elevator is empty; I get off on the fifth floor, pull up to my desk and open the laptop.
-I can tell by the stacks of papers and eight or nine folders piled to my right that it’s going to be a very hectic day.
+Nodding to the officer at the doorway, I caught the elevator just before the doors closed; it’s empty.
+No surprise, there.
+Like I said, support staff seem to be here one day and gone the next.
+I got off on the fifth floor, shrugged off the blazer and tossed it towards the coat rack, landing it on top of someone’s suit coat, then pulled up to my desk, and opened the laptop.
+And, my password doesn’t work.
+It’s going to be a very hectic day.

 “Listen up, everybody.”
 When Lead Detective Morrow speaks, everyone stops what they’re doing to listen.
-“This here is Nick Adams from Precinct 10.
-He’s our new administrative aid; will be helping us out for awhile.”
-Random light applause follows.
-I’m silent, my mouth hanging open baby bird waiting for a worm.
+“This here is Nick Adams on loan to us from Precinct 10.
+He’ll be working as an Administrative Aid - just to help us out for a while.”
+Random light applause followed.
+I’m silent, my mouth hanging open like a baby bird’s waiting for a worm.
 It’s red corvette guy!
-Then it hits me: What am I – yesterday’s mashed potatoes?
-I’m the Administrative Aid.
-Is Morrow replacing me with this horn-beeping douche-bag?
+Is Morrow going to have me work with the horn-beeping douche-bag?

-“Don’t know, didn’t ask” Morrow replied.
-After he’s done with his transfer paperwork, I’ll send him your way and you can show him the ropes.”
+“Don’t know, didn’t ask,” Morrow replied.
+“But they agreed to a temporary transfer, so when he’s done with his paperwork, I’ll send him your way and you can show him the ropes.”

+I typed in my password for the third time and it works; grabbing a file, I began looking for the facts I needed to input the case's data.
 Ten minutes pass, then twenty.
-It’s been over ninety minutes and still no corvette guy.
-That’s a man for you; come in, do your job, all at their own leisure, they’re all…
+I was still waiting.
+It’d been over ninety minutes and no corvette guy.
+That’s a man for you; they come in, work if they want, all at their own leisure.
+Douche-bags…

 “Sorry to interrupt your daydreaming, but Detective Morrow said I should stop at your desk, first.”

-His tone was condescending and frankly quite irritating.
+The new guy's tone was condescending and frankly quite irritating.
 It was clear he didn’t recognize me as the gal he’d beep – beeped at only an hour or so ago.
-Just like I thought – a douche-bag.
+Just like I said – a douche-bag.

-“Hey,” Nick says, snapping his fingers in front of my face.
+“Hey,” Nick said, snapping his fingers in front of my face.

 “Hey, yourself.
 Get out of my personal space.”
 I swiped at his finger, brushing it aside.
-How annoying can one man be?
+How rude can one tall, darkly handsome, blue-eyed man be?

 “I wouldn’t be in your personal space if you were working and not so spaced out!”
-Nick paused.
-I’m thinking hard about going home with a migraine.
+Nick complained.

 “Well, talk while you think.
 Detective Morrow says you’re the one who’s to get me up to speed on this administrative aid thing.”

-“This ‘administrative thing’ is very important to this department, Mr. - “
+“This ‘administrative aid thing’ is very important to the department, Mr. - “

 “It’s Adams, but you can call me Nick.
 Think you can remember ‘Nick’?”